DNACENSolutions/dnac_ansible_workflows/workflows/assurance_issues_management/README.md

 In this example, we are deleting the previously updated assurance issue named **"Excessive CPU Utilization Alert"**.
 Deleting an assurance issue will remove its configuration from Cisco Catalyst Center, and the system will no longer monitor or alert based on the rules defined in that issue.

-**Important Note**: To delete an assurance issue, you must run the playbook specifically designed for deletion (for example, `delete_assurance_issues_management_playbook.yml`).
+**Important Note**: To delete an assurance issue, you must run the playbook specifically designed for deletion (for example, `delete_assurance_issues_management_playbook.yml` and input file `delete_assurance_issues_management_inputs.yml`).
 This playbook will process the input file in "deleted" state and remove the specified issue from the system.

 ### Example: Input YAML
 ```yaml